Syllabus (Semester 1, 2026)

 |---|---|---|---|

-| 1 | 2 Mar | Course intro, Python setup | - |
+| 1 | 2 Mar | Course intro, Python setup, uv, Git, Quarto | - |

-| 2 | 9 Mar | Geospatial Python fundamentals | - |
+| 2 | 9 Mar | Python fundamentals and pandas DataFrames | - |

-| 3 | 16 Mar | Advanced geospatial operations | - |
+| 3 | 16 Mar | Data visualisation and geospatial data | - |

-| 4 | 23 Mar | Guest (1-2pm) + Walkability | Canvas Test (27-28 Mar) |
+| 4 | 23 Mar | Functions, urban indicators, guest lecture | Canvas test (27-29 Mar) |

-| 5 | 30 Mar | Functions and workflows | A1 Due (3 Apr) |
+| 5 | 30 Mar | Workflows and Quarto blogging | A1 due (5 Apr) |

-| - | 3-17 Apr | EASTER/MID-SEMESTER BREAK | - |
+| - | 3-17 Apr | EASTER / MID-SEMESTER BREAK | - |

-| 6 | 20 Apr | WebGIS and Shiny intro (+ Guest) | - |
+| 6 | 20 Apr | Shiny basics, reactivity, UI (+ guest) | - |

-| 7 | 27 Apr | NO LECTURE (ANZAC Day) - Labs only | - |
+| 7 | 27 Apr | No lecture (ANZAC Day): shinylive and Auckland open data (lab) | - |

-| 8 | 4 May | Advanced dashboards and networks | A2 Due (10 May) |
+| 8 | 4 May | Polish, multi-page apps, deployment | A2 due (10 May) |

-| 9 | 11 May | Package structure built environment | Pair work on design architecture |
+| 9 | 11 May | Package fundamentals and built environment | - |

-| 10 | 18 May | Adding functions, data, and documentation Pedestrian safety | |
+| 10 | 18 May | Testing, documentation, and pedestrian equity | - |

-| 11 | 25 May | Walkability and Policy Poster showcase | - |
+| 11 | 25 May | CI/CD, real-world package example, poster showcase | Poster showcase (26 May) |

-| 12 | 1 June | NO LECTURE (King’s Birthday) - Labs only | Package submission due |
+| 12 | 1 June | No lecture (King’s Birthday): publish to PyPI (lab) | A3 due (7 June) |

 Statement on Course Evolution